sql-machine-learning/elasticdl/doc/parameter_server.md

 Since worker is stateless, we do not have to support failover for worker.

-And pserver is stateful, we will save checkpoint periodially to a distributed file system.
+However, pserver is stateful, which stores parameter shards.
+We will save checkpoint periodially to a distributed file system.
 If we meets occasional machine breakdown, the only thing to do is to setup a new pserver pod, and load corresponding parameter shard from checkpoint.

 In addition, if there is no big embedding table in the model, which means a worker holds whole parameters, the pserver could also recover from a worker.

 We should avoid changing pserver numbers, since it will bring lots of other work.
 If this assumption is valid, the second scenario would be skipped.